-The IUCN Red List classifies the species as Endangered globally, but increasing in those regions where the species was most depleted (the Antarctic and the North Atlantic) (Cooke 2018).
+At a global level, the IUCN Red List classifies the species as Endangered, but increasing in those regions where the species was most depleted (the Antarctic and the North Atlantic) (Cooke 2018).

-The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) has the species in its Appendix I, which lists species that are the most endangered among CITES-listed animals and plants.
-This includes species threatened with extinction for which CITES prohibits international trade in specimens, with the exception of when the purpose of the import is not commercial.
+The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) has the species in its Appendix I. This appendix lists species that are the most endangered among CITES-listed animals and plants.
+This includes species threatened with extinction, for which CITES prohibits international trade in specimens except when the purpose of the import is non-commercial.

-The Convention on the Conservation of Migratory Species of Wild Animals (CMS) lists blue whale on its Appendix I, comprising migratory species that have been assessed as being in danger of extinction throughout all or a significant portion of their range.
+The Convention on the Conservation of Migratory Species of Wild Animals (CMS) lists the blue whale in its Appendix I. This is comprised of migratory species that have been assessed as being in danger of extinction throughout all or a significant portion of their range.
 “Parties that are a Range State to a migratory species listed in Appendix I shall endeavour to strictly protect them by: prohibiting the taking of such species, with very restricted scope for exceptions; conserving and where appropriate restoring their habitats; preventing, removing or mitigating obstacles to their migration and controlling other factors that might endanger them.”

-Following severe depletion rates of blue whale populations during the first half of the 20th century, estimated at 89-97% of the 1926 population (Cooke, 2018), blue whales have been protected worldwide since 1966.
+Blue whales have been protected worldwide since 1966 (Cooke, 2018).
+This was following severe depletion rates of blue whale populations during the first half of the 20th century – when they were estimated to be at 89-97% of the 1926 population.

 MANAGEMENT MEASURES IN NAMMCO MEMBER COUNTRIES

-A temporary, complete ban on whaling around Iceland for whales larger than common minke whales was declared in 1916, but whaling was resumed again in 1948.
-Hunting of blue whales was prohibited for good in Iceland in 1959 (Pike et al., 2009), 7 years before the international protection came into effect.
+A temporary complete ban on whaling around Iceland for whales larger than common minke whales was declared in 1916, although whaling was resumed in 1948.
+Hunting of blue whales was completely prohibited in Iceland in 1959 (Pike et al., 2009), 7 years before international protection came into effect.

-Whaling in Norway was temporarily banned for a short period from 1905, including blue whaling (Tønnessen and Johnsen, 1982).
+Whaling in Norway, including for blue whales, was temporarily banned for a short period from 1905 (Tønnessen and Johnsen, 1982).

 In 1929 the Norwegian Whaling Act was drafted.
-It forbade the capture of right whales, females and calves of all species, and blue whales less than 18 m long.
-This led to the first International Convention for the Regulation of Whaling in 1946, also protecting right whales and females with calves, as well as the California grey whales.
-The Convention further set up the establishment of the International Whaling Commission, which cumulated in the IWC moratorium from 1982, pausing all commercial whaling from the 1985/1986 season onwards (Ellis, 1991).
+It forbid the capture of right whales, females and calves of all species, and blue whales less than 18 m long.
+This led to the first International Convention for the Regulation of Whaling in 1946.
+This convention protected right whales and females with calves, as well as the California grey whales.
+The Convention also established the International Whaling Commission.

 MANAGEMENT MEASURES IN CANADA

-Blue whales in Eastern Canada are managed by the Department of Fisheries and Oceans (DFO).
+Blue whales in eastern Canada are managed by the Department of Fisheries and Oceans (DFO).
 The long-term goal of DFO’s recovery strategy for the blue whale is to reach a total of 1,000 mature individuals in the Northwest Atlantic.
-The strategies to reach this goal are research and monitoring, conservation, and public awareness and education.
+The efforts being used to reach this goal include research and monitoring, conservation, public awareness and education.
 The objectives include defining and undertaking a long-term assessment, implementing control and monitoring measures for activities which could disrupt the population, and increasing knowledge concerning the principal threats (Beauchamp et al., 2009).

 The blue whale was too swift and powerful for the 19th century whalers to hunt.
-Blue whales were thus not hunted on a regular basis until equipment allowed it; in particular the arrival of deck-mounted harpoon cannons.
-Modern blue whaling started in the North Atlantic in 1868, eventually spreading to other oceans when the Northeast Atlantic population had been severely depleted (Cooke, 2018).
-The greatest numbers were caught between the early 1900s to the late 1930s (Sears & Perrin, 2018), eventually depleting the populations.
-By the time the worldwide protection came into effect in 1966, the populations in both the North Atlantic and the Antarctic were estimated in the low hundreds (Cooke, 2018).
+Blue whales were thus not hunted on a regular basis until equipment developed to a point that could allow it.
+In particular this included the arrival of deck-mounted harpoon cannons.
+This type of blue whaling began in the North Atlantic in 1868, eventually spreading to other oceans when the Northeast Atlantic population had been severely depleted (Cooke, 2018).
+The greatest numbers were caught between the early 1900s to the late 1930s (Sears & Perrin, 2018).
+By the time worldwide protection came into effect in 1966, the populations in both the North Atlantic and the Antarctic were estimated to be depleted into the low hundreds (Cooke, 2018).

-According to hunting logbooks, about 11,000 blue whales were killed in the North Atlantic (Sigurjónsson & Gunnlaugsson, 1990; Sears & Perrin, 2018), however, the total number was probably between 15,000 and 20,000, taking into consideration the substantial struck and lost rate pre-1916 as well as unspecified large whales (Cooke, 2018).
+According to hunting logbooks, about 11,000 blue whales were killed in the North Atlantic (Sigurjónsson & Gunnlaugsson, 1990; Sears & Perrin, 2018).
+However, the total number was probably between 15,000 and 20,000, taking into consideration the substantial struck and lost rate pre-1916 as well as the unspecified large whales reported (Cooke, 2018).
 The largest catches were taken off Iceland, Northern Norway and Svalbard.

-Whaling efforts decreased in the North Atlantic as stocks were depleted, and whalers moved to the Southern Ocean.
-Following the 1966 worldwide protection, the blue whale hunt ceased.
-However, Spain was not a member of the IWC until 1979, and 15 blue whales were still hunted in Iberian waters between 1966 and 1978 (Covelo et al., 2017).
+Whaling efforts decreased in the North Atlantic as stocks were depleted and whalers moved to the Southern Ocean.
+Following the 1966 implementation of worldwide protection, the blue whale hunt ceased.
+However, Spain was not a member of the IWC until 1979, and 15 blue whales were caught in Iberian waters between 1966 and 1978 (Covelo et al., 2017).
 Blue whales were also caught illegally by USSR fleets until 1972 (Cooke, 2018).

 Blue whales have been protected worldwide since 1966, and no deliberate catch of blue whales has been recorded since 1978 (Cooke, 2018).

-In July 2018, there was a “world uproar” when a whale caught by Iceland was speculated to be a blue whale.
-However, both preliminary assessments and thorough genetic testing proved that the whale in question was in fact a blue-fin hybrid (MFRI, 2018).
-The hybrid was taken off the Icelandic quota for fin whales, which in 2018 was set to 161.
+In July 2018, there was a “worldwide uproar” when a whale caught by Icelandic hunters was speculated to be a blue whale.
+However, both preliminary assessments and thorough genetic testing proved that the whale in question was in fact a blue-fin whale hybrid (MFRI, 2018).
+The hybrid was taken off the Icelandic quota for fin whales, which in 2018 was 161.

-The main threat to the blue whale has been overexploitation, but the species became globally protected in 1966.
-Anthropogenic activities which may affect blue whales can be divided into two main categories: habitat degradation and oceanographic changes.
+The main threat to the blue whale historically has been overexploitation.
+However the species has been globally protected since 1966.
+The current anthropogenic activities that affect blue whales are habitat degradation and oceanographic changes.

-A range of anthropogenic activities has the potential to degrade habitats important to blue whale survival, and may occur both when whales are present and absent.
-They include:
+A range of anthropogenic activities has the potential to degrade habitats important to blue whale survival.
+These can occur both when whales are present and absent.
+These activities include:

 - entanglement (e.g. in marine debris, fishing gear, etc)

-- physical injury and death from vessel collisions (service corridors and shipping lanes)
+- physical injury and death from vessel collisions (e.g. in shipping lanes)

-- acoustic pollution with disturbance from low-frequency noise (vessels, seismic surveys, military activities)
+- acoustic pollution with disturbance from low-frequency noise (e.g. from vessels, seismic surveys, military activities)

-- changing water quality and pollution (e.g. runoff from agriculture, oil spills)
+- changing water quality and pollution (e.g. from runoff from agriculture, oil spills)